Breadcrumb

 Outside of BISA, Freya enjoys Pilates and reading (when time allows!), and has recently taken up playing the piano again after a 25 year hiatus.

-Dr Ian Paterson - Lecturer, University of Glasgow
+Dr David Brenner – University of Sussex

 If you'd like to contact the conference team please email conferences@bisa.ac.uk.